-Infected Blood Inquiry hearings resume
+Infected Blood Inquiry hearings continue

 The Infected Blood Inquiry is examining how contaminated blood products were used by the NHS to treat patients in the 1970s and 1980s, leading to thousands of people being infected with HIV and/or Hepatitis C. It is the largest public inquiry investigation this country has ever held.
 It was announced by the Government in 2017 after decades of campaigning.